sawyersieja/sawyersieja/README.md

 I’m a software engineering graduate interested in full-stack development, backend systems, networking, cybersecurity, and applied AI.

 I like building functional software, learning how systems fit together, and creating digital tools that improve how people interact with technology.
-I’m currently looking for entry-level software engineering, backend, full-stack, applied AI, or developer-tooling roles.
+I’m currently looking for entry-level software engineering, cybersecurity, and applied AI opportunities.

 * 🛜 **MACH Networks internship** (*February – May 2026*)